ibm-cloud-docs/databases-for-mongodb/howto-mongodbee-sharding.md

 Provisioning via the API is a two-step process:
 1. [Create](https://cloud.ibm.com/apidocs/resource-controller/resource-controller#create-resource-instance) a {{site.data.keyword.databases-for-mongodb}} EE Sharded deployment.
-2. After that you can add a MongoDB sharding `group` to your deployment by using the [Scale Group](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#setdeploymentscalinggroup) method.
+2. After your deployment is provisioned, add a MongoDB sharding `group` to your deployment by using the [Scale Group](https://cloud.ibm.com/apidocs/cloud-databases-api/cloud-databases-api-v5#setdeploymentscalinggroup) method.

 ```sh
 curl --request PATCH \